 Many wild plants and “weeds” are some of the most nutrient-dense greens you can eat.
-It is only in the past 100 or so years, as our food system became more and more industrialized, that wild superfoods dropped out of our diet.
-So I try to include them in mine when I can.
+It is only in the past 100 or so years, as our food system became more and more industrialized, that wild superfoods like dandelion, nettles and others dropped out of our diet.

 Dandelions rank in the USDA’s top 4 green vegetables for overall nutritional value.
 Dandelions are nature’s richest green vegetable source of beta-carotene, and the third richest source of Vitamin A of all foods, after cod-liver oil and beef liver!